katjatuma/katjatuma.github.io/index.md

 ## Talks
 <ul style="text-align: left;">
+<li> April 2026, guest lecture on research in secure software engineering at Seminar Information Security Technology (2IMS00) at TU/e</li>
 <li> October 2024, invited speaker at <a href="https://ict-research.nl/2024/03/2023-alice-and-eve/">Alice&Eve 2024</a> in Leiden. </li>
 <li> October 2023, research talk at the Annual Meeting of Society for Risk Analysis in Benelux in Brussels, Belgium. </li>
 <li> September 2023, research talk at the Institute for Programming research and Algorithmics (IPA) Fall Days in Zeewolde, the Netherlands. </li>